sethladd/dep_assert_with_optional_message/proposal.md

 This proposal appears to be localized to the `assert()` statement.

-This proposal purposefully limits what the optional message can be (e.g. it is a raw literal string), which may be confusing to new users that expect expressions or strings with interpolations.
+Some users may expect the optional message to allow for an expression that returns a String.

 ## Deliverables